 Take time to reflect on what everyone has learned and how they will apply it.
 Heck, allowing opportunity to share key takeaways can bring insights that weren’t even covered in the event.
 Just be sure to make time to run this one live in the room so you don’t lose the learning after everyone heads off to their busy lives.

-Here are a few key things to know help you launch your first Live exchange.
+Here are a few tips to help you move participants through the Live exchange.

 - Send people to thoughtexchange.com/join and provide the 9 digit code.